spectralDNS/shenfun/docs/source/installation.rst

     conda create --name shenfun -c conda-forge shenfun conda activate shenfun

-Note that this gives you shenfun with default setting.
+Note that this gives you shenfun with default settings.
 This means that you will probably get the openmpi backend, and it is also likely that conda-forge chooses numpy with the mkl backend.
 Unfortunately, the mkl python package makes adjustments to the FFTW library and hard to resolve